LACMIP/emu/docs/_documentation/projects.md

  *Statistic* | *How to record...*
    --- | ---
-   ATTENDANCE | For all events and requests, Enter the number of event attendees, or the number of researchers who made the request, in _Value_.
+   ATTENDANCE | For all events and requests, enter the number of event attendees or the number of researchers who made the request in _Value_.
 In _Comments_, enter names of the primary contacts involved, e.g. "Nicole Roberts, BIO125 students" or "Lindsey Groves, Dan Muhs".
    AFFILIATION | For all events and requests, record the affiliation of whomever made the request in the _Comments_ field, e.g. "USGS, NHMLA (Malacology)".
    CONTACT | For loans and destructive analyses, record important contact information in the _Comments_ field.
    DURATION (hrs) | For outreach events, enter, to the nearest hour, the amount of time spent fullfilling this request/event in _Value_.
    FACILITIES | If a visit results in use of specific equipment or facilties, list this in _Comments_.
    LOCALITIES | Record new locality numbers created for field trips, other new accessions, and other specific requests to mint new locality numbers, or when specific locality numbers used as record search parameters.
+Then, record the total number of localities in _Value_.
    REGISTRAR | Record any relevant registrar numbers here, including accession and transaction numbers.
-   REVENUE ($) | If an event or request generates revenue, add the amount in the _Value_.
+   REVENUE ($) | If an event or request generates revenue, record the amount in the _Value_.

 ## Multimedia tab